barneydellar/SpaceTypes/README.md

 # SpaceTypes

 This is a C++ library for 3D points and vectors that are strongly typed on their coordinate space.

+This library allows you to define your own coordinate spaces, the units they use, whether they support XY-only points (e.g. for rendering to a screen) as well as the transformations between spaces.

-It provides new types to wrap round an exsiting implementation, to ensures that vectors and points from different spaces cannot interact with each other.
-It is designed to catch these problems at compile-time, rather than at run time.
+The library then provides strongly-typed points and vectors within these spaces.
+It ensures that vectors and points from different spaces cannot interact with each other.
+It is designed to catch problems at compile-time, rather than at run time.

 This is a header-only library.
 Simply #include "Space.h".
 The library defines the namespace *Space*.

-This library has only been tested using Visual Studio 2017 with C++17.
-The tests use Catch2.
+The tests use a provided copy of Catch2.

 ## Licence